-The Centers for Disease Control and Prevention (CDC) estimates that in the United States alone, food poisoning causes about 76 million illnesses, 325,000 hospitalizations, and up to 5,000 deaths each year.
+The Centers for Disease Control and Prevention (CDC) estimates that in the United States alone, food poisoning causes about 76 million illnesses, more than 300,000 hospitalizations, and up to 5,000 deaths each year.
 Food poisoning affects between 60-80 million people worldwide each year and results in approximately six to eight million deaths.

 Worldwide, diarrhea-related illnesses caused by food and water poisoning are among the leading causes of death.
 Travelers to developing countries often encounter food poisoning in the form of traveler's diarrhea.
 Traveler's diarrhea typically develops after ingesting food or water that is contaminated with organisms from feces.
 These organisms are infectious agents, including various bacteria, viruses, and parasites.
 The most common cause of traveler's diarrhea is enterotoxigenic Escherichia coli (ETEC) bacteria.

 Food poisoning can affect one person or it can occur as an outbreak in a group of people who all ate the same contaminated food.

 Infants and elderly people have the greatest risk for food poisoning.
 Individuals are also at higher risk if they have a serious medical condition, such as kidney disease or diabetes, a weakened immune system, or they travel outside of the United States to areas where there is more exposure to organisms that cause food poisoning.
 Pregnant and breastfeeding women need to be especially careful.

 Aluminum poisoning: Even though aluminum is not considered to be a heavy metal like lead, it can be toxic to the brain and nervous systems.